dawaltconley/parallax-gap-fix/README.md

 }
 ```

 The scrollbar is gone, so there is no problem calculating the 3D space.
-Combined with fix 1a or 1b above, this would align parallax elements accross all browsers, under all conditions.
+Combined with [Fix 1a](#fix-1a) above, this would align parallax elements accross all browsers, under all conditions.

 Unfortunately, it means removing the scrollbar: an important navigation tool for many people.
 Since, in most cases, the scrollbar will only appear if the user explicitely _told_ their system to put it there, I am against this solution.

 ## The Solution

-I recommend using Fix 2a.
+I recommend using [Fix 2a](#fix-2a).
 It aligns elements on the majority of browsers, and even though they are out of alignment in Safari, they at least overflow the `parallax-page` so that there is no gap for the document body to peek through---a much more noticeable problem than alignment issues!

 Remember too that this issue will _only_ arise for Safari users who are also using a USB Mouse, or who have scrollbars manually turned on.
 The only downside to this approach is that parallax elements get slightly bloated accross all browsers.
-If this really bugs you, you can always use Fix 1a and target Safari with PHP or some clever Javascripting to correct for its alignment issues.
+If this really bugs you, you can always use [Fix 1a](#fix-1a) and target Safari with PHP or some clever Javascripting to correct for its alignment issues.

 ## An alternative approach